Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-transaction.md

 #### Request
 Replace the `{management-bearer-token}` placeholder value with the `Management Bearer Token` value.

-Replace the `{customerRef}` and `{orderRef}` placeholder values with the suiteable value to indentity the customer and order respectively.
+Replace the `{customerRef}` and `{orderRef}` placeholder values with the suitable value to identity the customer and order respectively.
 Usually this would be the customer reference and order reference you have in your internal systems.

 Replace the `instructionRef`, `amount`, `{open_date}`, and `{due_date}` properties with more relevant data.
 Date format is `yyy-mm-dd`.
 The Due Date needs to be on or after the Open Date.